algorandfoundation/xGov/Proposals/xGov-182.md

 4) Airgap has multi-chain presence and code is open-source.
 This means developers from multiple ecosystem is looking into the code which ensures better security.

 5) Access to algorad for more than 20,000 users of airgap.

+6) Pera wallet and defly wallet can support sigining transactions via Airgap vault (metamask currently support) which increases security of wallets.

 ## Additional information